 The second disc contain the August 7 1973 Midnight Show performance.
 This was previously released as volume 6 in the ‘Top Acts in Vegas’ series by the Top Acts record label in 1995.

 The show is a big contrast with the first disc, and a pleasure to listen to if you prefer to listen to a more professional show with some solid performances.
-The Ambience recording sounds good, but I can’t compare I the Top Acts version of this show as I don’t own that disc, but compared to online samples of that CD, this new outing sounds heavier with more emphasis on the bass.
+The Ambience recording sounds good, but I can’t compare it to the Top Acts version of this show as I don’t own that disc.
+But compared to online samples of that CD, this new outing sounds heavier with more emphasis on the bass.

 Added to this concert are 9 bonus performances - all audience recordings - of songs like ‘Make The World Go Away’, ‘Crying Time’, ‘Amazing Grace’, a rockin’ ‘Johnny Be Goode’ and ‘My Boy’ with a false start that includes ‘’Release Me’.
 All songs which weren’t standard on the set-list this engagement.
 So Next to the usual performances, this is a nice “best of”, wrapping-up the gems from this engagement.
 Overall I enjoyed listening to this second disc more than I did listening to the first CD.